Optimizing Bundle Sizes in React Applications: A Deep Dive into Code Splitting and Lazy Loading

 4. Prefetching

-While lazy loading helps reduce the initial bundle size, it can lead to slight delays when loading new components.
-Prefetching can help mitigate this by loading components in the background:
+Lazy loading can decrease initial load times by deferring component loading.
+However, it can lead to slight delays when users interact with these components.
+Prefetching addresses this by proactively loading components in the background.

 import React, { useEffect } from 'react';